Union Minister demands inquiry by CBI or SC judge into 'attempt to lure' TRS MLAs | Politics

 As per the FIR copy, Rohith Reddy, one of the four TRS MLAs alleged that the accused offered him Rs 100 crore and in return the legislator has to leave TRS and contest as BJP candidate in the next Assembly elections.

-They also offered him civil contract works from the central government besides higher positions and monitory benefits.
+They also offered him civil contract works from the central government besides higher positions and monetary benefits.

 The accused also threatened that if the TRS law maker does not heed, then ED and CBI cases will be filed against him.
 They also warned that the TRS government in the state will be toppled.